david-AT/UrlShortener/README.md

 Gradle will compile project and then run it.
 Now you have a shortener service running at port 8080.

-The main page is accessible from the browser a the URL:
+The APP main page is accessible from the browser a the URL:
 ```
 localhost:8080
 ```